SynthLabAI/Synapsis/README.md

 5. **Insert the API keys** from your exchange into the renamed `Keys.json` file.

    1. **You can add multiple portfolios**!
-You can specify the name of the portfolio to load when you construct the exchange
+You can specify the name of the portfolio to load when you construct the exchange.
    2. Example: `Synapsis.Coinbase_Pro(portfolio_name="my cool portfolio")`).
    3. If you don't provide one it will just default to the first one given in the `Keys.json` file and show a warning.